Construction Site Health and Safety

 The permit must be issued by a competent person who has assessed the risks and verified that all precautions are in place.
 It is time-limited and must be cancelled and re-issued if conditions change — for example, if the weather changes, different work is needed, or there is a shift change.

 If something goes wrong during confined space work, you have legal reporting obligations under RIDDOR 2013.
-Loss of consciousness due to gas or asphyxiation in a confined space is a reportable dangerous occurrence — even if the person recovers fully.
+Loss of consciousness caused by asphyxia in a confined space is a reportable specified injury under RIDDOR regulation 4 — even if the person recovers fully.
+Report it without delay (by telephone if needed) and send the written report within 10 days.

 Skipping the avoidance assessment: Going straight to planning an entry without first considering whether alternatives exist.
 This is a breach of Regulation 4(1) and HSE inspectors will ask for evidence of your assessment.